mpstark/SPT-DynamicMaps/README.md

 - **Show Friendly Player Markers**: If friendly player markers should be shown
 - **Show Enemy Player Markers**: If enemy player markers should be shown (generally for debug)
 - **Show Scav Markers**: If enemy scav markers should be shown (generally for debug)
+- **Show Boss Markers**: If enemy boss markers should be shown
 - **Show Locked Door Status**: If locked door markers should be updated with status based on key acquisition
 - **Show Quests In Raid**: If quests should be shown in raid
 - **Show Extracts In Raid**: If extracts should be shown in raid
 - **Show Extracts Status In Raid**: If extracts should be colored according to their status in raid
 - **Show Airdrop In Raid**: If airdrops should be shown in raid when they land
+- **Show Friendly Corpses In Raid**: If friendly corpses should be shown in raid
+- **Show Player-killed Corpses In Raid**: If corpses killed by the player should be shown in raid
+- **Show Other Corpses In Raid**: If corpses (other than friendly ones or ones killed by the player) should be shown in raid

 ### In-Raid